-This is the third and final blog in this series.
+This is the third and final blog in this series on the impacts of Rhodes on biodiversity.
 The first blog talked about the Eastern Grey Squirrel.
 The second covered four of the five bird species that Cecil John Rhodes introduced so that his residence in Cape Town would have familiar English birds in the garden; of these four only the Common Chaffinch didn’t quickly go extinct.
 The fifth bird species he introduced was his big success story.
 Rhodes’s vision of building a railway line northwards from Cape Town through Africa to Cairo failed; but his starling has made a promising start in covering the distance!

 Rhodes’s starlings were captured on his behalf by another rogue of the era, Colonel Richard J. Meinertzhagen (1878-1967).
 He was a soldier; in any squadron of soldiers he would have been regarded as the nastiest.
 When he wasn’t shooting people he was shooting birds for museum collections.
 But he couldn’t get enough birds of his own, so he stole skins of birds from museums, and then put his own labels on them, with completely different places and dates.
 Here’s a link to a paper in the journal Ibis called “Richard Meinertzhagen—a case of fraud examined“.
 It goes so far as to say: “Given the readiness with which Meinertzhagen falsified data on stolen specimens, one must question the authenticity of data on specimens he collected himself.”
 That is not what you expect to read in a scientific journal!
 There are endless stories of the harm this man has done to ornithology.
 The most horrid is the story of the Forest Owlet Athene blewetti in India.
 For decades this tiny owl was known to science from only six specimens, collected in India between 1873 and 1883.
 In 1961, Meinertzhagen all of a sudden claimed that he had collected a specimen in 1914 from another locality in India.
 He deposited the specimen in the British Museum.
 For decades after the 1960s, expeditions visited this part of India which had had the most recent sighting.
 They searched for the owlet, without success, and it was declared extinct.
 Then Dr Pamela Rasmussen did some forensic ornithology.
 She discovered that one of the six earlier specimens was missing from the museum collection.
 It had been stolen by Meinertzhagen and he had put a new label on it, with falsified date and place.
 His diary showed that he had not been in that part of India on that date!
 She went in search of the owlet in the area where the other specimens came from; on 25 November 1997, she rediscovered it in a degraded woodland.
 For a fuller version of this sleazy story, see this article in the Pune Mirror.
 Anyhow, that is a long detour to describe the kind of company that Cecil John Rhodes associated himself with!